 I tried something different in my summer intercession writing-intensive seminar this May-June.
-In the past, I’ve assigned pre-class reading analysis/responses (sometimes graded, sometimes not).
+In the past, I’ve assigned pre-class reading analyses/responses (sometimes graded, sometimes not).
 When I started at SFU, before there were such things as writing-intensive courses, asking students to write every week (let alone more than once per week) was relatively unusual.
 Since then, it’s become a fairly standard practice.
 And with standardization has come student exhaustion.

 And I have grown weary, too.

-So in this six-week seminar (two meetings of fours hours each per week) I decided to try something new.
+So in this six-week seminar (two meetings of 4 hours each per week) I decided to try something new.
 New to me, anyway.
-Instead of having students write a whole page or two in preparation for seminar, I asked them to prepare brief “Talking Points” in response to prompts I gave them each week.
+Instead of having students write a whole page or 2 in preparation for seminar, I asked them to prepare brief “Talking Points” in response to prompts I gave them each week.
 These assignments were typically divided into two parts: one that asked students to identify passages from assigned texts that corresponded to a particular question or issue, and another that asked them to formulate a question for discussion with specific reference to the readings.
 Students turned these in via Canvas about an hour before seminar so I had a chance to look them over.
 Then we spent the first hour of seminar each week discussing what they had come up with.
-Given the fact that we had eight hours to work with each week, this bit of structure was very helpful.
+Given the fact that we had 8 hours to work with each week, this bit of structure was very helpful.

 In our seminar sessions during the week, I asked students to do another type of brief assignment, something I called a “WriteNOW”.
 They wrote during class time, by hand (unless this posed a specific problem for students that they could tell me about privately) and submitted this to me once it was completed.
 Like Talking Points, WriteNOWs were assessed on a satisfactory/not satisfactory basis.
 If a student was sick or had an emergency of some kind, they weren’t penalized and could make these up at a later point if this made sense.
 Otherwise “complete” typically meant “satisfactory”.